 How are dental veneers applied to a person's teeth?

 When someone decides to have the procedure and device applied to their teeth, they can expect to have three different trips to the dentist.
-Unless the dental office is considered a digital dentist office, which would require only one or two visits.
+If the dental office is considered a digital dentist office, it would require only one or two visits.

 Step #1: Treatment plan